21 days Combination Trip Bolivia / Chile

 If this day falls on Sunday, you will travel directly from Villa Serrano to Tarabuco, where a colourful traditional market is held in the heart of the Yampará culture.
 It is wonderful to stroll through the streets and see the people negotiate.
 You can try your own negotiation techniques when purchasing weaving or other souvenirs.
 You will have time until after lunch and after that it will be another 1½ hour drive to Sucre.

 If it is not Sunday your first stop will be in Tomina where you can view the old church.
 Once you have arrived on the asphalt road, you will drive up Calle Calle Mountain just before Zudañez.
 Just under the top you can take a short walk between beautiful rock formations.
 From the mountain top you have magnificent views of the area where freedom fighters Manuel Padilla and Juana Azurduy had their battles.
 Further on, at the canyon of Lamboya, you have a chance to see the endemic cliff parakeet or the Hummingbird Gigante, with 22 cm the biggest hummingbird in South America.
 Then the road climbs to a flat area where potatoes, corn and quinoa are grown.
 Via Yamparáez and Tarabuco you travel to Sucre, where the Old Trade Route ends.
-You spend the night in Sucre in a nice colonial hotel in the centre.
-Today lunch is included.

 |Day 9 and Day 10: Sucre (2,750 m) |